msillano/tuyaDAEMON/tuyaDAEMON/README.md

    - The management RT of `'mirror' devices` for _all devices not caught at low-level by **tuyapi**_.

-  - [**System module:**](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-_system) offerts some useful properties: _Alarms_ in case of WiFi, Lan or AC power down, access to remote tuyaDEAMON servers, text-to-etc. See also the [reference documentation](https://github.com/msillano/tuyaDAEMON/blob/main/devices/_system/device__system.pdf).
+  - [**System module:**](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-_system) offerts some useful properties: _Alarms_ in case of WiFi, Lan or AC power down, access to remote tuyaDEAMON servers, text-to-speech, etc. See also the [reference documentation](https://github.com/msillano/tuyaDAEMON/blob/main/devices/_system/device__system.pdf).

  ------------------------------
   - **tuyaDEAMON MQTT:** a broker that offers acces to tuyaDAEMON via MQTT and allows the use of [simple UI](https://raw.githubusercontent.com/msillano/tuyaDAEMON/main/pics/ScreenShot_20210612210400.png).